aneeshdurg/AirBrush/README.md

 The argument:

-	-a 	prints the position of the pointer to the console and displays the video input with detected points
+	-a 	prints the position of the pointer to the console and displays the video input with detected points.

-	-d  prints the position of the pointer to the console
+	-d  prints the position of the pointer to the console.

-	-v  displays the video input with detected points
+	-v  displays the video input with detected points.

 	-c Allows to specify the BGR values of the color of the brush being detected.

 	   (Default is yellow)

+	-m(duration) sets the click duration to (duration).
+Default is 3s.

+	-m Prompts for click duration.
+Default is 3s.

-Holding the brush relatively still for 3 or more seconds sends a mouse click.
+Holding the brush relatively still for 3 or more seconds sends a mouse left button click.

+Holding the brush still for a further 3 seconds presses the left mouse button down.

+Holding the brush still for a further 3 seconds afterwards releases the left mouse button.

-The video input is taken from the first availible webcam.
+The video input is taken from the first availible webcam (device id = 0).

+TODO:

+	Implement right mouse button click.